syncfusion-content/blazor-docs/blazor/maps/legend.md

 ![Maps with specific legend hide option](./images/Legend/hidelegendDS.png)

-### Hiding desired items based on data source value
+### Hide legend items based on data source value

-To enable or disable the legend visibility for each item, bind the field name in data source to the [LegendPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html#Syncfusion_Blazor_Maps_MapsLegendSettings_ShowLegendPath) property in [MapsLegendSettings](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html).
+Depending on the boolean values provided in the data source, the legend items will be hidden or visible.
+Bind the field name that contains the visibility state in the data source to the [ShowLegendPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html#Syncfusion_Blazor_Maps_MapsLegendSettings_ShowLegendPath) property of the [MapsLegendSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html) class to achieve this.

-The following code example demonstrates how to hide the legend items based data source value.

 ```cshtml
 @using Syncfusion.Blazor.Maps